Families on Safari

 Safari takes you way out of your world.
 You know the one.

-The world with the profoundly ridiculous demands and schedules, persistent email notifications and overwrought alerts that create a never-ending and often false sense of urgency.
+The world with the profoundly ridiculous demands and schedules and persistent email notifications.

 Safari by design lets you push all of that aside so that you and your family can be truly together.